prometheus/prometheus/docs/configuration/configuration.md

 # Attaches node metadata to discovered targets.
 Valid for roles: pod, endpoints, endpointslice.
 # When set to true, Prometheus must have permissions to get Nodes.
   [ node: <boolean> | default = false ]
+# Attaches namespace metadata to discovered targets.
+Valid for roles: pod, endpoints, endpointslice.
+# When set to true, Prometheus must have permissions to get Namespaces.
+  [ namespace: <boolean> | default = false ]
 ```

 See [this example Prometheus configuration file](/documentation/examples/prometheus-kubernetes.yml)